freider/tsgen/README.md

 ## Features
 * Generation of TypeScript interfaces based on Python type annotations, including dataclasses ([PEP 557](https://www.python.org/dev/peps/pep-0557/)).
-* Generation of TypeScript client side accessor functions using `fetch` to get/post typed data to/from flask routes.
+* Generation of TypeScript client side api accessor functions using `fetch` to get/post typed data to/from flask routes.
-* Provides payload data injection for flask views, to access http body payload data as typed data instead of untyped json-like structures
+* Provides payload data injection for flask views, to access http body payload data as typed data instead of untyped json-like structures (similar to FastAPI)

 ### Example

-The flask integration relies on typing hints in the flask endpoint declarations to generate typescript source code for accessing the endpoints.
+The flask integration relies on typing hints in the flask view definitions.

 To prepare an endpoint for source generation, make sure it has a python return type annotation and decorate your flask route with the `@tsgen.flask.typed` decorator: